MartinPellizzer/terrawhisper-compiler/prompts/morphology.md

 1. give me a complete list of all the parts of [plant] in terms of morphology. don't add descriptions.

-2. give me a complete list of all the morphological characteristics of the [plant_part] of the [plant].
+2. give me a complete list of all the morphological characteristics of the [plant_part] of the [plant]. don't add descriptions.

 3. give me a complete list of all the morphological characteristics of the [plant_part] of the [plant].
 In this list, include in this order: